matloff/omsi/README.md

 **Questions.txt** in the <strong>InstructorDirectory</strong>.
 The file
 should contain a description and the questions for the exam.
-If there are notes the instructor would like to write to him/herself in the file they can be placed at the beginning, in the section labeled NEW.
+If there are notes the instructor would like to write to him/herself in the file they can be placed at the beginning, in the section labeled **NEW**.

-When parsing the file, OMSI will go through line by line and search for keywords NEW, DESCRIPTION or QUESTION.
+When parsing the file, OMSI will go through line by line and search for keywords **NEW**, **DESCRIPTION** or **QUESTION**.
 The roles are as follows:

-  * NEW:  Optional.
+  * **NEW**:  Optional.
 The lines that follow will  contain private notes for the instructor.
-  * DESCRIPTION:  Required.
+  * **DESCRIPTION**:  Required.
 The lines that follow will contain instructions to students, which would normally go on the front page of a printed exam, say "You will have 50 minutes for this exam."
  .
 The students will be able to view it by clicking Description in the menu.
-  * QUESTION:  Have one of these for each exam problem.
+  * **QUESTION**:  Have one of these lines for each exam problem.
 For problems involving code, directions for compiling or running the code go on this same line.
 The lines that follow this line contain the question, to be viewed by the students.

 Example **Questions.txt** file: